wynessgp/csse332-sp2324-review-session2/README.md

 Sibling 4 decides to stay on the PS5 for a bit longer!
 Daring!
 Sibling 5 told your parents!
 Sibling 4 has been kicked off the PS5!
-Sibling 5 is on the video game console!
+Sibling 5 is on the PS5!
 ```

 <a id="problem_two"></a>